UBCSailbot/sailbot_workspace/src/integration_tests/resource/README.md

 wind\_file - sets the initial wind speed and direction

-## How to run an integration test:
+## How to run an integration test

 * Source the workspace
 * Navigate to a json test directory eg: `cd json/obstacles-currently-btwn-moving-away_goal-south_wind-east`
 * Run pathfinding with the json files in this directory: `roslaunch local_pathfinding all.launch ais_file:=$(pwd)/myAIS.json gps_file:=$(pwd)/myGPS.json goal_file:=$(pwd)/myGoal.json wind_file:=$(pwd)/myWind.json`

 Each test directory name describes the obstacles, goal, and wind setup for each test.

 ## How to create your own files